-11.10 Using the CoreDX DDS Data Type Compiler
+11.11 Using the CoreDX DDS Data Type Compiler

 The CoreDX DDS data type compiler (coredx\ddl or coredx\ddl.exe) compiles the DDS types defined in IDL or XML and generates type-specific source code to be compiled and linked with a CoreDX DDS application.
 The CoreDX DDS data type compiler provides some command line arguments to tailor the behavior.
+A few common arguments are listed here, a full list can be found in the CoreDX DDS Type System Programmer's Guide.